Collective Magnetic Excitations in a Photo-excited Electron-doped Cuprate Superconductor

-To investigate whether the paramagnon dispersion is altered by the photo-excitation, we fitted trRIXS spectra to extract the paramagnon peak position as a function of $q_{\parallel}$ at $\Delta t$ = -2.0 ps and 0.25 ps, respectively.
-Given that the paramagnon is overdamped and the evolution of its anti-Stokes and Stokes part of spectrum are locked near the time-zero (Fig.~\ref{fig:Paramagnon}\textbf{b}), we approximate the paramagnon spectrum in the photoexcited state with a single Gaussian peak spanning across the zero energy (see also Fig.~\ref{fig:SP_AntiStoke} and \textbf{Methods}).
-Only the spectra in which the paramagnon peak is distinguishable from the quasi-elastic peak before the time zero ($\Delta t$ = -2.0 ps), are fitted.
-Figure~\ref{fig:Paramagnon}\textbf{c} shows an example of the fitted paramagnon peak at a representative momentum near the zone center.
-Interestingly, at $\Delta t$ = 0.25 ps, the paramagnon peak position at $q_{\parallel}$ = -0.085\,r.l.u. appears to soften by $\sim 20\%$, compared to that at $\Delta t$ = -2.0 ps.
-In contrast, at $q_{\parallel}$ = 0.33\,r.l.u., the peak energy remains unchanged within our experimental uncertainty (Fig.~\ref{fig:Paramagnon}\textbf{a}).
-The distinct behaviors observed at the two momenta point to a momentum-dependent paramagnon softening, as summarized in Figure~\ref{fig:Paramagnon}\textbf{d}, which shows the paramagnon dispersion along the $h$-direction before and after time zero.
+Moving toward the Brillouin zone center, the behavior of the paramagnons with small $q_{\parallel}$ appears to be more complex.
+As shown in Fig. \ref{fig:q_dep}(a), at $q_{\parallel} = -0.125$ r.l.u., while broadened, the paramagnon peak position in the raw spectra shifts to lower energy near time zero due to the pump.
+To disentangle it from the evolution of the plasmon in the same spectrum, we fitted the trRIXS spectra to extract the paramagnon peak as a function of $\Delta t$.
+Given that the paramagnon is overdamped and the evolution of its anti-Stokes and Stokes part are locked near time-zero (Fig.~\ref{fig:Paramagnon_q0p33}(b)), we approximate the paramagnon spectrum with a single Gaussian peak spanning across zero energy, as superimposed in Fig. \ref{fig:q_dep}(a) (see also Supplementary Material and Fig. S4 \cite{Sup}).
+As summarized in Fig. \ref{fig:q_dep}(b), the fitted paramagnon peak position softens by approximately 20\% , accompanied by an increase of paramagnon spectral weight (Fig. \ref{fig:q_dep}(c)).
+These behaviors are in contrast to the paramagnon at $q_\parallel$ = 0.33\,r.l.u., where the peak position remains unchanged and the spectral weight decreases.

-Moreover, the light-induced change in paramagnon spectral weight is also momentum-dependent.
-For all momenta examined here, the paramagnon linewidth increases upon pumping (see Extended Data Fig.~\ref{fig:SP_All_q_dep_data}), reflecting the appearance of light-driven paramagnon in the energy gain via anti-Stokes scattering, and possibly also a shorter lifetime due to light-driven carriers\,\cite{mentink2015ultrafast, wang2021x}.
-For small momenta, this light-induced broadening leads to a significant increase in the paramagnon spectral weight, as summarized in Fig.~\ref{fig:Paramagnon}\textbf{e}.
-Interestingly, the enhancement in spectral weight rapidly reduces with increasing momentum and eventually changes sign near $q_{\parallel}\sim 0.2$\,r.l.u., beyond which the overall spectral weight begin to decrease during the pump.